gregtatum/my-reviews/README.md

 my-reviews github <org> <repo> <github-username>
 ```

-The command fetches open pull requests for the given repository, printing:
+The command saves the configuration and fetches open pull requests for the given repository when you run `my-reviews`, printing:
 - PRs where you are a requested reviewer and the review is still outstanding.
 - Your own open PRs (excluding drafts and WIPs) so you can monitor their status.